LegArg21/legarg21.github.io/README.md

-# legarg21.github.io
+# Legal Argumentation in the 21st Century
-Legal Argumentation in the 21st Century
+Research Project Homepage